KRohanGit/Capstone_Final/README.md

-Of course, Rohan!
-Here's a refined and well-structured version of your project documentation.
-I’ve broken it into clear sections with headings, bullets, and emphasis to make it more readable and professional:

 🚗 Dynamic Pricing for Urban Parking – Capstone Project 📌 Project Overview
 This capstone project presents a smart pricing simulation model for urban parking lots.
 It dynamically adjusts parking prices in real time or batch mode based on several influencing factors.
 Built using Python, it demonstrates demand-driven pricing algorithms integrated with real-time data processing tools.